Shad fishing is excellent in the Pacific Northwest, where these eager biters and hard fighters come into select rivers by the millions.

 Those runs have been modest many years, although the Coquille has had some nice runs recently.
 With the Umpqua River fairly close by, that’s often a surer bet for catching shad.

-If you’re in Washington, it’s almost surely better to head south to the Columbia River’s massive run.
+If you’re in Washington, for most anglers the best plan is to head to the Columbia River’s massive run.